asergi/jd-linux/README.md

 **jd-linux** is a bundle that provides everything you need to:

-* install/uninstall JDownloader on Linux easily;
+* install/uninstall JDownloader on Linux easily
-* make it fit seamlessly into all the major DEs (GNOME, KDE, Xfce, LXDE).
+* make it fit seamlessly into all the major DEs (GNOME, KDE, Xfce, LXDE)

-The package contains: a Makefile, a dektop file, icons, a XML file that adds mime-type support for encrypted link-containers, like CCF, RSDF and DLC files and a script, which will download and launch the latest stable JDownloader.
+The package contains: a Makefile, a dektop file, icons, a XML file that adds mime-type support for encrypted link-containers like CCF, RSDF and DLC files, and a script which will download and launch the latest stable JDownloader.
 The downloaded files will be stored in ~/.jdownloader by default.

 jd-linux is derived from the JDownloader Ubuntu package: